 Where can I find an adoption mentor for my child?

 Depending on where you live, you may be able to find a region-specific organization that pairs adoption mentors with mentees and helps them find fun and meaningful activities to do together.
 Adoption agencies may very well be able to point your family in the direction of resources that can help.
 And if there isn’t a specific mentorship program in your area, other adoption-related groups may be able to put you in touch with adoptees who are willing to speak to you or your child, either once or on a more regular basis.
 In some cases, though, if such options don’t exist, you may need to do some old-fashioned networking through your family’s community center, library, church, or just by asking around.

 When is the best time to make this connection?

-Of course, if your child is still a toddler, she probably isn’t up for a long, involved discussion of her feelings about her adoption, and the people she probably most wants to hang out with are you and your partner.
-This is just fine, and as time goes on she may be more comfortable talking more about these feelings.
+Of course, if your child is still a toddler, they probably isn’t up for a long, involved discussion of their feelings about their adoption, and the people they probably most want to hang out with are you and your partner.
+This is just fine, and as time goes on they may be more comfortable talking more about these feelings.